EasyScale: Accuracy-consistent Elastic Training for Deep Learning: Design

-To enable data worker sharing, \oursys{} employs a distributed data sampler that jointly considers the global indices of \ourth{}s and the time-slicing pattern, to generate data indices in a queue.
-The data indices are then processed by data workers orderly.
-Figure~\ref{fig:dataloading} shows the case of sharing three data workers to two \ourth{}s, where the total \ourth{} number is four (\ie{}, training with 2-GPU in Figure~\ref{fig:easyscale-exec}).
-The training batches of $EST_0$ and $EST_1$ are \textit{b0} and \textit{b1} for mini-batch 0 and \textit{b4} and \textit{b5} for mini-batch 1.
-The state of data worker \textit{j} to process data indices for \ourth{} \textit{i} in the dedicated GPU is denoted as \textit{Ri-j}, shown in Figure~\ref{fig:dataloading}.
-To balance the load, data workers in \oursys{} take turns to get the corresponding state (\ie, \textit{Ri-j}) of given data indices from a queuing buffer for preprocessing, and the state is committed back to the queuing buffer once finished.
-Note that, due to the asynchronous execution of data workers, the progress of data workers (\ie, mini-batch index) is usually afore the training progress.
-To track and keep the consistent state for elasticity, a queuing buffer is introduced to record the necessary states (\eg, random generator state) for mini-batches that are not consumed.
-The worker states are dequeued from queuing buffer according to the training progress, which is then treated as part of the extra state in checkpointing.
+To enable data worker sharing, \oursys{} employs a distributed data sampler that jointly considers the global indices of ESTs and the time-slicing manner to generate data indices in a queue.
+The data indices are then processed by data workers in order.
+Figure~\ref{fig:dataloading} shows the case of sharing three data workers between two ESTs, where the total number of ESTs is four (\ie{}, training with two GPUs shown in Figure~\ref{fig:easyscale-exec}).
+The training batches of $EST 0$ and $EST 1$ are \textit{b0} and \textit{b1} for mini-batch 0, and \textit{b4} and \textit{b5} for mini-batch 1.
+The state of data worker \textit{j} to process data indices for EST \textit{i} on a dedicated GPU is denoted as \textit{Ri-j}, shown in Figure~\ref{fig:dataloading}.
+Note that due to the asynchronous execution of data workers, the progress of data workers (\eg{}, mini-batch index) is usually ahead of the training progress.
+To maintain the consistent state for elastic training, a queuing buffer is introduced to record the necessary states (\eg{}, the state of RNG) for mini-batches that ESTs do not consume.
+To balance the load, data workers in \oursys{} take turns to obtain the corresponding state (\eg{}, \textit{Ri-j}) of given data indices from the queuing buffer for pre-processing, and the state is committed back to the queuing buffer once pre-processing is finished.
+Since the worker states are dequeued from the queuing buffer according to training progress, they are categorized as an extra state during the on-demand checkpointing.